zander1268/custorama/README.md

 ## Business Problem
 How much are your customers worth?
 CLV is a north star metric for marketers and key to many business analyses; sales/marketing activity ROI, sales forecasts, company valuation, churn mitigation tactics, and customer persona analysis.

-Olist, the largest e-commerce department store in Brazil, wants to help the small business merchants who sell goods through their marketplace undrstand their CLV.
+Olist, the largest e-commerce department store in Brazil, wants to help the small business merchants who sell goods through their marketplace understand their CLV.
 Olist makes their money taking a commision on orders placed on their marketplace.
 They want to help their merchants sell more products and retain those merchants on their marketplace by providing top-notch business analytics.

 Olist has decided to create a user friendly app to help their merchants better understand the customers who buy their products through the Olist marketplace.
-Empowering their merchants with CLV analysis will help merchants improve their strategy and increasing sales and commisions through Olist.
+Empowering their merchants with CLV analysis will help merchants improve their strategy and increase sales and commissions through Olist.
 The addition of a customer insight tool will also improve the retention of merchants on the Olist network.

 To accomplish this project, Olist has hired Windjammer Consulting, a data-science consulting firm.